Skip to content

 • Explosions

-Major types of electrocution incidents come from the failure to recognize and come into contact with energized sources.
-Other causes are an improper use of extension cords or contact with overhead power lines.
+Many electrocution incidents are caused by a worker coming into contact with or failing to recognize energized sources.
+Other causes are improper use of extension cords or contact with overhead power lines.

 In order to prevent electrocution and other electrical injuries, workers should: